Curriculum Vitae

 • Regional and global climate modeling and climate process studies, such as cloud-radiation forcing, large-scale topographic forcing in climate system;

-• Development of high-resolution atmospheric models and coupled atmosphere-ocean models.
+• Development of high-resolution atmospheric models and coupled ocean-atmosphere models.

 Scientific Work Experience

-• Professor, International Pacific Research Center and Department of Meteorology, School of Ocean and Earth Science and Technology, University of Hawaii.
-(06/2008-present)
+• Professor, International Pacific Research Center and Department of Atmospheric Sciences (before July 2014, Department of Meteorology), School of Ocean and Earth Science and Technology, University of Hawaii.
+(08/2008-present)

 • Associate Professor, International Pacific Research Center and Department of Meteorology, School of Ocean and Earth Science and Technology, University of Hawaii.
 (01/2004-07/2008)